jbohren/conman/README.md

 * Provide a common interface for running Orocos components for robot state estimation and control.
 * Handle the computational scheduling of these blocks.
 * Provide a special component, not a special framework.
+* Enable external manipulation of the running set of estimators and controllers.

 ### Approach